puffinthefish/space-cowboys/npcs/RUBIG NOSA.md

-RUBIG NOSA is a GNOME WARLOCK. they have lived on EARTH for FIVE YEARS, after being stranded by a crashed ship. their goal is simply to get away from earth, and particularly to get back home to the planet Viridii IV and see their family again.
+0RUBIG NOSA is a GNOME WARLOCK. they have lived on EARTH for FIVE YEARS, after being stranded by a crashed ship. their goal is simply to get away from earth, and particularly to get back home to the planet Viridii IV and see their family again.

 they are currently in Johnson^3 Penitentiary for theft.